 SR PPDU: a PPDU that is transmitted during a spatial reuse opportunity

 OBSS PD SR PPDU: a PPDU that is transmitted during a spatial reuse opportunity that was determined using the OBSS_PD threshold

+OBSS PD SR opportunity: A time period that starts when a STA regards an OBSS PPDU as not received at all under OBSS_PD SR conditions, and that ends at the end of the TXOP that the STA gains once its backoff reaches zero.

+OBSS_PD: A packet detection level used for spatial reuse procedure. (#8232)

+11ax Editor: Modify 3.4 Abbreviations and acronyms as follows:

 3.4 Abbreviations and acronyms